trezzuri/erpnext-docs/docs/en/accounts/articles/opening-invoice-creation-tool.md

 # Opening Invoice Creation Tool

-The Opening Invoice Creation Tool allows importing data of outstanding Purchase or Sales Invoices into ERPNext.
-This specific tool is used in place of the Data Import Tool for cases where the Item data is irrelevant and outstanding balances against Customers/Suppliers are to be imported into ERPNext.
+The Opening Invoice Creation Tool allows importing data of outstanding Purchase or Sales Invoices into SOMA.
+This specific tool is used in place of the Data Import Tool for cases where the Item data is irrelevant and outstanding balances against Customers/Suppliers are to be imported into SOMA.

 To access the Opening Invoice Creation Tool, go to: